Arnold-A-Mubaiwa/PythonConsole/README.md

 # PythonConsole
-Small programs developed in python
+Small programs developed in python \n
-1.Number of Vaccinations
+1.Number of Vaccinations \n
     We have a report on the number of flu vaccinations in a class of 20 people.

     It has the following numbers: